 With spot instances, the biggest disadvantage is that AWS can terminate your instance at any time.
-Remember there’s no commitment from AWS to give you the instance.
+Remember, there’s no commitment from AWS to give you the instance.
 This is not so awesome, right?
-Because of this and the generous pricing model, people sometimes just bid at the on-demand price to increase their chances of getting the spot instances.
-Though there are many other ways to increase your chances of getting spot instances.
+Because of this and the generous pricing model, people just bid at the on-demand price to increase their chances of getting the spot instances.
+Though, there are many other ways to increase your chances of getting spot instances.
 On average, spot instances get interrupted less than 5% of the time.
 Here’s a screenshot of the number from the AWS Spot Instance Advisor site.

 Also, there are several ways to build your system so that you can take advantage of spot instances and switch over to on-demand as required.
-I provide some more thoughts about this and a link to the architecture in a later section.

 EC2 On-Demand vs Reserved vs Spot Comparison Table